 The final aromas are said to be less acid, apple-like and more buttery, milky, oily or vanilla-like.
-Most red wines undergo malolactic fermentation, as well as some rounder white wines like Chardonnay.
+Most red wines undergo malolactic fermentation, as well as some fuller white wines like Chardonnay.

 LAB can be very sensitive to the sulfites (sulfur dioxide) added during the winemaking process.
 When choosing to not use sulfites, wild LAB native to the grapes can initiate uncontrolled malolactic fermentation that might give an off-taste to some natural wines.